ChauhanOO7/Barsaati-Assignment/README.md

     By using the command:  git clone https://github.com/ChauhanOO7/Barsaati-Assignment.git
 2. Open the project and install all dependicies:

-    By using the command: npm i install
+    By using the command: npm install

 3. Open the backend folder and run the index.js file on terminal with the command: